 The English Language Center (TELC) is the largest English language program in New York City.
 Since 1971, we have served over 275,000 students from over 80 countries.

 TELC belongs to the Division of Adult and Continuing Education at LaGuardia Community College, which is one of 24 branches of the City University of New York (CUNY).
 As a community college, LaGuardia offers two-year academic degrees called associate’s degrees.
 After finishing at LaGuardia, many students transfer to one of CUNY’s four-year colleges to study for bachelor’s degrees.

 The classes at TELC are designed to help improve your language skills and help you reach other goals, such as enrolling in college, or living more comfortably in the United States.

-The Day Intensive Program (DIP) is the largest Intensive English Program in New York City.
+The Intensive English Program (IEP) is the largest Intensive English Program in New York City.

-As a DIP student, you take four different classes - usually with four different teachers.
+As an IEP student, you take four different classes - usually with four different teachers.
 Three of these classes are based on the skills of writing, reading, and listening/speaking.
 Your fourth class depends on your level.

 We try our best to accommodate student requests to move classes, but it is not always possible.
 Please talk to your writing teacher if you have a problem with a class, or your level, before you come to the office.

-We offer part-time classes that focus on different language skills in the afternoon, evening and on Saturday.
+We offer part-time classes that focus on different language skills in the evening and on Saturday.